SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## HTML

-- [remorses/playwriter](https://github.com/remorses/playwriter) - The better playwright MCP: works as a browser extension.
-No context bloat.
-More capable.
+- [remorses/playwriter](https://github.com/remorses/playwriter) - MCP to control your Chrome window via extension.
+Runs Playwright code in a stateful sandbox.
 - [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
 Community-made and free to use.
 Made with either CSS or Tailwind.
 - [hcjike/halo-theme-dream2.0-plus](https://github.com/hcjike/halo-theme-dream2.0-plus) - 适配halo2.x的dream2主题，修复bug，增加新功能等。更多设置请查看文档。
 - [dead8309/markitdown-ts](https://github.com/dead8309/markitdown-ts) - Convert various file formats to Markdown for indexing, text analysis, and other applications that benefit from structured text.
 TS port of the python ibrary.